PRiSM: Benchmarking Phone Realization in Speech Models: Evaluation Framework of

 \subsection{Extrinsic: Downstream Utility}

-We evaluate PR systems using two downstream probes, namely the transcript probe and the representation probe.
-For \textbf{transcript probe (TP)}, input consists of predicted phonetic transcriptions, and the probe is a text-based bi-GRU.
-For \textbf{representation probe (RP)}, following the setup in \citet{hear}, we use the last layer's hidden representations as input and temporal pooling with attention followed by a Multi-Layer Perceptron as the probe.
+We evaluate PR systems using two downstream probes: a \textbf{transcript probe (TP)} and a \textbf{representation probe (RP)}.
+TP takes predicted phonetic transcriptions as input and uses a text-based bi-GRU.
+RP, following the setup in \citet{hear}, uses the final hidden-layer representations with temporal attention pooling and a Multi-Layer Perceptron.
+We also explore alternative variants of layer-aggregation in \autoref{appendix:layer}.
+Since phonetic transcripts and hidden representations differ substantially in form, TP and RP provide complementary views of downstream phonetic utility, and we therefore focus our comparisons primarily within each probe type.
 Metrics for each task are listed in \autoref{tab:evaltasks} and the detailed experimental setup is in \autoref{appendix:setup}.

 We consider three categories of downstream tasks where phonetic information is essential.
 In \textbf{pathological speech assessment}, phonetic transcriptions are used to document patients' speech and support diagnosis and treatment planning \cite{ball2009importance, nelson2020use}.
 In \textbf{L2 speech assessment}, phonetic cues enable pronunciation feedback \cite{Franco2010EduSpeakAS} and accent classification \cite{angkititrakul2006phone-based-accent}.
 In \textbf{multilingual speech identification}, analyzing phonetic and phonological differences across languages and dialects, such as phone inventories, phonotactics, and phoneme realization, is crucial \cite{schultz2006multilingualsp}.
 We describe each task and dataset in detail in \autoref{appendix:datadetails-downstream}.